 How to brush a child's teeth properly

-Your child will need help or supervision with tooth-brushing until they are seven or eight years old.
-Start when their first teeth come through and follow these tips to help make sure they’re brushing properly:
+Your child will need help or supervision with tooth-brushing until they are seven or eight years old, or when they are able to tie their own shoelaces.
+Start when their first teeth come through and follow these tips to help make sure they're brushing properly:

-- Children, like adults, should brush for two minutes twice a day, with one of those times being just before bed.
+- Children, like adults, should brush for 2 minutes twice a day, with one of those times being just before bed.

-- Use just a smear of toothpaste until age three and then a pea-sized blob between the ages of three and six.
+- Use just a smear of toothpaste until age three and then a pea-sized blob between the ages of 3 and 6.

 - Take care to spend time on every surface of each tooth.